Rubber wear on concrete: dry and in-water conditions

-The experimental results revealed several factors contributing to the differences in wear rates between dry and wet conditions.
-In the dry state, wear particles remain within the interface during reciprocal motion, reducing shear stress and limiting crack propagation.
-This mechanism also increases the contact area, leading to higher friction coefficients.
-In contrast, in the wet state, wear particles are likely removed by water flow, resulting in a cleaner interface where higher localized shear stresses act on asperities, promoting crack propagation and increasing the wear rate.
-Additionally, a thin water film may reduce frictional shear stress while enabling rubber penetration into surface cavities, further enhancing wear in the wet state.

 The theory of rubber wear depends on the crack tip displacement $\Delta x$ in response to the time-dependent stress field from the road asperities.
-In this study, it was assumed that $\Delta x = 0$ for $\gamma < \gamma_0$ and $\Delta x = a (\gamma - \gamma_0)$ for $\gamma > \gamma_0$, which aligns with the expected relationship between the tearing energy $\gamma$ and $\Delta x$ when $\gamma$ is near the fatigue tearing energy $\gamma_0$.
-For $\gamma_0$, results from measurements on macroscopic samples were used.
+In this study, it is assumed that $\Delta x = 0$ for $\gamma < \gamma_0$ and $\Delta x = a (\gamma - \gamma_0)$ for $\gamma > \gamma_0$, which aligns with the expected relationship between the tearing energy $\gamma$ and $\Delta x$ when $\gamma$ is near the fatigue tearing energy $\gamma_0$.
+For $\gamma_0$, results from measurements on macroscopic samples are used.
 Consequently, the theory includes only one fitting parameter, $a$, chosen to reproduce the observed wear rates for a ``smooth'' concrete surface.
 Since the $\Delta x(\gamma)$ relationship is a material property, it should apply universally to any substrate.
-However, it was found that the amplitude parameter $a$ for micrometer-sized cracks might be up to $\sim 100$ times larger than observed for macroscopic cracks, indicating scale-dependent behavior not captured by traditional macroscopic measurements.
+However, it is found that the amplitude parameter $a$ for micrometer-sized cracks might be up to $\sim 100$ times larger than observed for macroscopic cracks, indicating scale-dependent behavior not captured by traditional macroscopic measurements.
+Accurately determining the relationship between $\gamma$ and $\Delta x$ represents an important research direction within the current wear theory framework.
+Also, accurately characterizing the distribution of initial cracks on the rubber surface may be essential for reliable wear predictions.

-This research demonstrates the effectiveness of the theoretical framework in capturing wear behavior across various conditions and underscores the importance of interfacial phenomena in determining wear rates.
-These findings contribute to a deeper understanding of rubber wear mechanisms, particularly the interplay between dry and wet conditions, and provide a foundation for further studies aimed at optimizing rubber performance in diverse applications.

-0.3cm {\bf Acknowledgments:} This work was supported by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB0470200.

 0.3cm {\bf Author declarations:} The authors have no conflicts to disclose.
 All authors have contributed equally.

 {\bf Data availability:} The data that support the findings of this study are available within the article.
 The data that support the findings of this study is available from the corresponding author upon reasonable request.